mdebenito/CrawlerUtils/README.md

-# UserAgentProvider
+# CrawlerUtils
+Wrapper for several useful Crawling libraries

-Random User Agent string provider for Java.
+- UserAgentProvider: generates randomized and valid User Agent strings for HTTP requests
+- RandomPause: pauses current thread for a random amount of time

 ## Maven dependency: